Zirconia vs Acrylic All-on-4: Why Material Matters

 Choose acrylic if: budget is your top priority, you want the lightest possible prosthetic, or you’re primarily focused on function over aesthetics.
 The $14,999 price point makes All-on-4 accessible to more patients, and the clinical results are excellent.

 Choose zirconia if: you want the longest-lasting result, the most natural appearance, superior stain resistance, or you simply want the best available material and can accommodate the $3,000 premium.
-Over the long term, it’s often the better value.
+Over time, it is often the better value.

 Dr. Ryan Nguyen will show you samples of both materials during your free consultation at Radiant Smile Dental so you can see and feel the difference firsthand.
 There’s no pressure to decide during the consultation.
 Many patients take time to weigh their options before committing.